 - Use headings to divide and label sections of content.

-- Assign headings using the editing toolbar rather than by using large, bold fonts.
+- Add headings using the editing toolbar rather than by using large, bold fonts.

 - More about titles, headings, and structure